ocj137/Help-Yelp/README.md

 ## Help-Yelp

-THis is the Help-Yelp project
+This is the Help-Yelp project

 In this project I investigate a small subset of the Yelp challenge dataset.
 I use classification algorithms, cross-validation, gridsearching – all that good stuff.